HerissonMignion/personal_website/arise-source/posts/bash-advanced-redirections/index.md

 "this is the echo text"`).
-It doesn't matter where they are, it only matters in which order they are relative to each other, **because the shell executes the redirections from left to right**, with one
-exception: when there is a pipe, **bash first sets the pipe, then it runs the redirections**.
+It doesn't matter where they are, it only matters in which order they are relative to each other, **because the shell executes the redirections from left to right**, with one "exception": when there is a pipe, **bash first sets the pipe, then it runs the redirections**.
 It's for this "exception" that I said earlier that something was non-obvious.